 Eagle, for her part, fell silent, probably because the abuse was being meted out by her own political ‘brothers in arms’ i.e. local members of the Labour Party’s nutty, right-wing, bloodstained, Blairite tendency.

-And in their accustomed, frantic desire to manage their damaged corporate reputation, Wirral Council decided to hold the above highly sensitive meeting in a nice, quiet backroom with NO CAMERA FACILITIES.
+And in their accustomed, frantic desire to manage their soiled corporate reputation, Wirral Council decided to hold the above highly sensitive meeting in a nice, quiet backroom with NO CAMERA FACILITIES.

 So much for welcoming in a new era of openness and transparency eh, readers?